Articles on Prostate Cancer

 What is immunotherapy/vaccine therapy for prostate cancer?

-The immune system works by trying to very specifically target infections or to attack and kill cells which are either cancerous or are not our own.
-The immune system attempts to eliminate these invading problems using antibodies and cells called T-lymphocytes; in cases of cancer the immune system still struggles to control the problem for many reasons.
-The cancer seems often to either depress or overwhelm the immune system.
+The immune system works by trying to very specifically target infections or to attack and kill cells that are either cancerous or are not our own.
+The immune system attempts to eliminate these invading problems using antibodies and cells called T-lymphocytes; in cases of cancer, the immune system still struggles to control the problem for many reasons.
+Cancer seems often to either depress or overwhelm the immune system.
 Immune therapies (immunotherapy) attempt to boost the capability of our immune system.

 What is bone-targeted therapy for prostate cancer?